 - You don’t trust your ability to pick the right classes or credits for your teen.

 - Your teen wants a traditional college experience.

 - Your teen wants to take classes with a traditional professor.

 - Your teen doesn’t do well learning independently or online.

 Is Degree Planning Hard?

-If you want to learn more about planning a degree this way, the following Degree Planning 101 posts are specifically designed to do that!
+If you want to learn more about planning a degree this way, this Degree Planning 101 guide will help.